SilverJolteon/FreedomDX/README.md

     > The camera position has been changed to allow more visibility.
  - ### Early Kill Lao-Shan Lung
     > Disables the HP threshold that prevents killing Lao-Shan Lung before reaching the final area.
 Configurable.
 Ported from IncognitoMan's FUC.
- - ### Lao-Shan Lung Extra Time to Carve
+ - ### Lao-Shan Lung and Fatalis Extra Time to Carve
-    > Added 15 extra seconds to the timer to allow some extra time to carve Lao-Shan Lung.
+    > Added 15 extra seconds to the timer to allow some extra time to carve Lao-Shan Lung and Fatalis.
  - ### Sharpness Bar Tweak
     > Added yellow and orange colors to the sharpness bar and shortened the phase in/out to make the colors more visible.
  - ### Field of View